openvinotoolkit/openvino/src/frontends/pytorch/README.md

 print(decoder.graph_element)
 ```

+Also frequent reason for accuracy issues can be incorrect inputs provided to
+model which is sensitive to input data.
+So it is recommended to provide real
+image (audio, text) from dataset for accuracy validation.
+How to understand
-How to understand which operation causes problems?
-Lets consider the following model.
+which operation causes problems?
+Lets consider the following model:

 ```python
 import torch